Element 2 Aspect 1: drivers behind technology education

 Reference: Seeman, K. (2003).
 Basic Principles in Holistic Technology Education.
 Journal of Technology, 14(2), pp. 28-39. scholar.lib.vt.edu/ejournals/JTE/v14n2/pdf/seemann.pdf

-Review Statement: In this article Seeman aserts that any technology curriculum should aim for holistic understanding.
+Review Statement: In this article Seeman asserts that any local technology curriculum should aim for holistic understanding.
 The author then articulates a rationale for holistic technology education followed by a philosophical discussion on what this might mean.
 The non neutrality of technology is highlighted before a structure for it is proposed and this is defined as 'technacy'.

 Key phrases: holistic technology education, non neutrality of technology, technacy.